Arturo327/Transformer-c/README.md

 The model learns basic grammar and sentence structure, but remains limited by its small size.

 I haven't finished the training of the bigger model, i will add here some generation examples when is completed.
+I am training it in Colab with the GPU version with a 100MB dataset (186 books)

 ---